gbif/analytics/trino/README.md

 Sometimes it takes a bit for trino to start processing a query, could it be network issues?

+Prepared statements: this was tested but it didn't bring any performance improvement.
+Also, the statements are only saved in the session but can't be persisted to use them across multiple sessions.

 ## Query times